-a) to the Referee;
+to the Referee;

-b) in writing on the World Para Swimming official Technical Protest form;
+in writing on the World Para Swimming official form;

-c) only by the responsible Team Leader;
+by the responsible Team Leader only;

-d) together with a deposit of one hundred fifty Euros (€150), (or equivalent in local currency) and;
+together with a deposit of one hundred fifty Euros (€150), (or equivalent in local currency); and

-e) within thirty (30) minutes following the publication of the official results.
+within thirty (30) minutes following the publication of the official results.

 If conditions causing a potential Technical Protest are noted prior to the Competition, a Technical Protest must be lodged before the starting signal is given.

 All Technical Protests shall be considered by the Referee.
-If he dismisses the Protest, he must state the reasons for and time of his decision.
-The decision shall be in writing on the World Para Swimming official Technical Protest Form.
+If the Referee dismisses the Technical Protest, they must state the reasons for and time of their decision.
+The decision shall be made in writing on the World Para Swimming official Technical Protest Form.
 A copy of the form shall be given to the Team Leader and the decision shall be announced.
-The time of the announcement will be recorded on the Technical Protest form.
+The time of the announcement will be recorded on the Protest Form.

 If the Technical Protest is accepted, the deposit shall be returned.
-If the Technical Protest is dismissed, the deposit will remain with World Para Swimming.
+If the Technical Protest is dismissed, the deposit will remain with World Para Swimming and shall not be refunded.